Army will not stop if provoked by Pakistan: Nirmala Sitharaman on ceasefire pact

 Also read | New Delhi responds to Srinagar’s call, announces Ramzan ceasefire

-Sitharaman was briefing reporters, marking four years of the Modi government at the Centre.
+Sitharaman was briefing reporters on the achievements of the Modi government at the Centre.
 When asked about India’s ties with China following the Doklam standoff, the Defence Minister referred to Prime Minister Narendra Modi’s recent visit to Wuhan as well as her meeting with Chinese officials and said, “Things are on track.”

 Also read | Four years of Modi govt — National Security: Right noises but funds constraint